Jump directly to the page content

 • 01.01.2021 – 31.12.2022

-Innovative yarn structures and their competitiveness as part of the project fibre-reinforced composites for structural applications based on novel, low-twist bast fibre yarns (NF-CompPlus)
+NF-CompPlus - Innovative yarn structures and their competitiveness as part of the project fibre-reinforced composites for structural applications based on novel, low-twist bast fibre yarns

 In the course of the legally required increase in resource and energy efficiency, natural fibres are already being used for low-stressed components in series production, e.g., for interior trim panels in automotive applications.
 The available mechanical potential of the natural fibres is often not fully exploited.
 However, producing components that withstand high mechanical loads requires high- quality semi-finished products.
 High-quality yarns and technical textiles made of natural fibres can significantly exceed the costs of conventional semi-finished products.
 A major goal of the project was to produce low-cost, high-quality yarns from bast fibre bundles (hemp and flax) from cheaper staple fibres.
 The fibres in the yarn must barely be twisted to enable a good fibre alignment in the load direction.
 Within the project, a composite material was produced from the developed semi-finished products for a narrow-gauge railway leaf spring element with optimised damping properties.